|Learn how to provide affordable housing for all.

 - Sometimes creative thinking about funding sources can yield positive results.
 As the Center for Community Change notes: "People are often surprised there is something they can tap into.
 We can usually come up with something -- funds that no one knew about.
 The key is finding a new source of money, not stealing a source."

 - Creativity.
 Creative thought deserves a paragraph of its own.
 For while money is a key factor, creativity comes into play in generating and using money most effectively.
-It takes creativity to think of and implement an affordable housing project specifically for child care providers, just for example, or to partially subsidize inner-city loft space to lure artists downtown, or to develop affordable housing in trailer parks -- all of which are real projects in place.
-Creativity also means finding new uses for assets a community already has -- abandoned motels, surplus warehouse space, empty vacation cabins, whatever real estate a community has to offer.
+It takes creativity to think of and implement an affordable housing project specifically for child care providers, just for example, or to partially subsidize inner-city loft space to lure artists downtown, or to develop affordable housing in trailer parks.
+Creativity also means finding new uses for assets a community already has -- abandoned motels, surplus warehouse space, empty vacation cabins, or whatever other real estate a community has to offer.
 If you and your colleagues can sit down and think about creative housing options in your own community, you will have taken a large step forward.

 - Partnership.
 As we have mentioned, affordable housing is a complex issue, typically requiring the coordinated efforts of many actors.
 This coordination can best come about through formal or informal partnership among those concerned.
 In such partnerships, the members plan, act, evaluate, and share successes together.
 From a recent article: "... the best affordable housing being created today involves partnerships between community organizations, local governments, corporate and lending institutions, and the philanthropic and religious communities."
 In other words, partnerships generally are more effective than individuals or groups acting alone. (quote from Faith Schantz, Home Makers, The Neighborhood Works, October/November, 1995, p.
 17.)